cosama/vasapy/README.md

 pip install vasapy --user
 ```

-If it doesn't build try to install pybind11 `pip install pybind11 --user` or
+If it doesn't build try to install pybind11 `pip install pybind11 --user` and
-install the python developement files with your package manager.
+install the python development files with your package manager.